Incompressible limit of the Ericksen-Leslie hyperbolic liquid crystal model in compressible flow: Introduction

 where

-Based on the above dimensionless form, many asymptotic behavior as the dimensionless numbers vary could be investigated.
+Based on the above dimensionless form, several asymptotic behavior as the dimensionless numbers tend to zero or infinity could be investigated.
 For example, as the inertial number $\chi$ goes to zero, the system \eqref{sys-dimensionless} will converge to the much more studied parabolic Ericksen-Leslie system, see \cite{JL-2019, JLT-NA, JLTZ-CMS2019}.
-In the $Q\mbox{-}$tensor version, say, the Beris-Edwards system, Wu-Xu-Zarnescu \cite{Wu-Xu-Zarnescu-ARMA2019} justify the limit letting the Reynolds and Ericksen numbers go to infinity (in the setting $\chi$=0).
+In the $Q\mbox{-}$tensor version, say, the Beris-Edwards system, Wu, Xu and Zarnescu \cite{Wu-Xu-Zarnescu-ARMA2019} justified the limit letting the Reynolds and Ericksen numbers go to infinity (in the setting $\chi$=0).

 Since we concern with the {\em low Mach number limit} in this paper, we set the coefficients ${\rm Re, Er}$ and $\chi$ as $1$, and set Mach number ${\rm Ma} = \eps$.
 Then the system \eqref{sys-dimensionless} reads as